What is Summer Focus?

 Frequently Asked Questions

-- Note: We provide free monthly passes for the STL Metro Transit system (Metrolink & buses) to students who are accepted into the program.
+We provide free monthly passes for the Metro St. Louis public transit system (MetroLink and MetroBus) to students who are accepted into the program.

-- One letter from a math or science teacher.
+- One letter from a math or science teacher

-- No, all applications are reviewed together after the submission deadline.
+No, all applications are reviewed together after the submission deadline.
 Submitting early does not affect your chances of getting accepted into the program.
 However, we encourage you to apply early to ensure that we get all of your documents (including letters of recommendation and official transcript) in time before the deadline.